Deighv/EEGtoActions/README.md

 # EEG To Action

-A system to extract EEG + Controller data while gaming, analyze the signals and create a model with Tensorflow in the effort of creating interface devices using EEG signals
+A system to store EEG Data alongsite an input device, in an effort to create a model via machine learning to interpret brain signals as a medium for input devices

 ## Installation